HeinrichApfelmus/threepenny-gui/doc/javascript-ffi.md

     jsfun <- exportHandler window hsfun

 The result `jsfun` corresponds to a JavaScript `Function` object, which represents an exported Haskell function, and which can be called at will on the JavaScript side.
 Doing so will send a message to the server to execute the IO action that was supplied in the `hsfun` argument.
 Since the call is *asynchronous*, no result will be returned to the JavaScript side.
 Again, any exception will *terminate* the connection to the browser.
-If several exported Haskell are called, then they will be executed in calling order, though not necessarily promptly.
+If several exported Haskell are called, the Haskell side will execute them sequentially, in the order that they were called, but not necessarily immediately.

 Connecting server and browser